dmoneyUK/SimpleStockMarket/README.md

-Super Simple Socket Market
+Super Simple Stock Market
 ======

-A simple socket market which manages a couple of stocks and provides the functions below:</br>
+A simple stock market which manages a couple of stocks and provides the functions below:</br>
 For a given stock,</br>
 i.
 Given any price as input, calculate the dividend yield</br>
 ii.
 Given any price as input, calculate the P/E Ratio</br>